Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ### Hero Entity

-This sections is about "some" hero methods examples and you can check the documentation for them all.
+This section is about "some" hero methods examples and you can check the documentation for them all.
 I have already demonstrated some throughout the book and will not repeat those.
 You can check chapter 14 section "abilities" for more and everything is in the [Solarus documentation](http://www.solarus-games.org/doc/latest/lua_api_hero.html#lua_api_hero_methods).

 #### Hero Teleport